-Another theory says that at 11th century in the monastery there were many monks from Pontos area, so in the beginning the name was Pontonisi that transformed to Pontikonisi, this sounds more convincing about the origin of the name.
+Another theory says that at the 11th century in the monastery there were many monks from Pontos area, so in the beginning, the name was Pontonisi that transformed to Pontikonisi, this sounds more convincing about the origin of the name.

-The island also resembles like a boat, so the following mythological approach suits nicely.
+The island also resembles a boat, so the following mythological approach suits nicely.